OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb forward tcp:7777 jdwp:12167
 ```

 We're now ready to attach <code>jdb</code>.
-Attaching the debugger will however cause the app to resume immediately, which is something we don't want.
+Attaching the debugger will however cause the app to resume, which is something we don't want.
 Rather, we'd like to keep it suspended so we can do some exploration and set breakpoints first.
 To prevent the process from resuming, we send a <code>suspend</code> command which will be executed immediately.

 ```bash
 $ { echo "suspend"; cat; } | jdb -attach localhost:7777